SOC 110. Introduction to Sociology. 3 Credits.

-Students enrolled in this practicum will be assigned to work on research under the direction of one or more faculty.
-The practicum is designed to provide directed research experience for those enrolled.
-Repeatable for a maximum of 6 credits.
-Prerequisites: SOC 301, SOC 323, SOC 326, and at least junior status.
-Repeatable to 6 credits.
+Students enrolled in this practicum work on a research project under the direction of one or more faculty.
+The practicum is designed to provide hands-on research and/or statistical experience for those enrolled.
+Repeatable for a maximum of 10 credits.
+Repeatable to 10.00 credits.
 S/U grading.
 F,S.

 SOC 494.
 Readings in Sociology.
 1-5 Credits.

 Designed for students who want instruction in subjects not covered adequately in usual course offerings.
 Specific arrangements must be made with the instructor prior to registration.
-Repeatable to 20 credits.
 Prerequisite: Consent of instructor.
-Repeatable to 20 credits.
+Repeatable to 10.00 credits.
 F,S.